LucasBPM/p1xt-guides/job-ready-javascript-edition-3.0.md

 ## Tier 2 - Intro to Programming
 **Goal:** Become Proficient with HTML, CSS and JavaScript.
-- [ ]  Project: Create a web page using [this theme](https://blackrockdigital.github.io/startbootstrap-landing-page/) as your inspiration, include all features (hover effects, animations, etc)
 - [ ]  Book: [You Don't Know JS: Up & Going](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going)
 - [ ]  Project: Create a web page using [this theme](https://blackrockdigital.github.io/startbootstrap-agency/) as your inspiration, include all features (hover effects, animations, etc)
 - [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Easy' section.